kratisto/docs/pages/public_cloud/ai_machine_learning/endpoints_tuto_02_voice_virtual_assistant/guide.en-gb.md

 ### Importing necessary libraries and variables

-Once this is done, you can create a Python file named `audio-virtual-assistant-app.py`, where you will first import Python librairies as follow:
+Once this is done, you can create a Python file named `audio-virtual-assistant-app.py`, where you will first import Python librairies as follows:

 ```python
 import os